sureshnaidugolla/sureshnaidugolla/README.md

-- 👋 Hi, I’m @sureshnaidugolla
+- 👋 Hi, I’m Suresh Naidu
 - 👀 I’m interested in Software Development and Machine Learning
 - 🌱 I’m currently learning Data Acquisition using Gaussian Processes with GPCAM
 - 💞️ I’m looking to collaborate on any topic related to computer science